|

 'giraffe' shows somewhat conclusively that, whether teachers like it or not,

-children are concerned to relate letters to sounds, and, further, that they do
+children are very concerned to relate letters to sounds, and, further, that they do

 so despite the fact that their teachers fail to capitalise on this important